matebaranyi1995/interpretable-dl/README.md

 The admission to higher education in Hungary mostly rely on the secondary school performance of the students and in particular the results of their matura.
 Students applying to colleges in Hungary gain an admission points score (APS) based on three factors: grades in secondary school and matura results (study points - SP), results of the maturity exams from two subjects required by the given university program (matura points - MP) and extra points (EP) for additional achievements (e.g. taking advanced-level matura exams, having certificate of a foreign language, earning a prestigious place in sport, art or academic competitions) and equal opportunity points (having disability, disadvantage, being on child care).
 Every bachelor's program requires matura exams of specified subjects, thus the aforementioned subject of students' choice may depend on the desired program (e.g. engineering bachelor programs usually require maths and a science subject).

 There are two ways to calculate the admission point score, and the system automatically takes into account the one that is more advantageous for the student.
-The first way is $APS = SP + MP + EP$, and the other is the "doubling method": $APS = 2 MP + EP$.
+The first way is APS = SP + MP + EP, and the other is the "doubling method": APS = 2 MP + EP.
 The composition of APS is as follows:

 1. Study points (SP):
     * Two times the sum of the grades of the core subjects and a chosen science subject regarding the last two academic years when the subjects were studied.
-At most $2\cdot 2\cdot 5\cdot 5 = 100$ points
+At most 2*2*5*5 = 100 points
     * The average results (in percentage) of the five matura exams.
-At most $100$ points.
+At most 100 points.
 2. Matura points (MP):
     * Sum of the results (in percentage) of two certain matura exams required by the bachelor's program.
-At most $200$ points.
+At most 200 points.
 3. Extra points (EP):
-    * Advanced-level matura exam (+$50$ points per subject, only if the subject is used for calculating matura points)
+    * Advanced-level matura exam (+50 points per subject, only if the subject is used for calculating matura points)
-    * Certificate of foreign language (a B2 certificate is worth 28 points, while a C1 certificate is worth $40$ points)
+    * Certificate of foreign language (a B2 certificate is worth 28 points, while a C1 certificate is worth 40 points)
-    * Equal opportunities: (disadvantaged background, disability, being on child care) +$40$ points
+    * Equal opportunities: (disadvantaged background, disability, being on child care) +40 points
-    * Higher-level vocational training: depending on the results it may be worth $32$, $20$ or $10$ points
+    * Higher-level vocational training: depending on the results it may be worth 32, 20 or 10 points
-    * Prestigious place in sport, art or academic competitions may be worth $10$-$100$ points
+    * Prestigious place in sport, art or academic competitions may be worth 10-100 points

-At most $100$ extra points (Before 2012, advanced-level exams gave only 40 extra points, and maximum additionally acquirable points were 80, and APS was at most 480 points.) can be gained.
+At most 100 extra points (Before 2012, advanced-level exams gave only 40 extra points, and maximum additionally acquirable points were 80, and APS was at most 480 points.) can be gained.

 The maximum acquirable admission point score hence is at most 500 points.

 Each university defines a minimal admission point score (MAPS) to its programs, and accepts those students whose APS are greater than the MAPS of the desired program.
 The admission program is based on the Gale-Shapely matching algorithm.

+### origin of the data

 The data have been provided by the Central Academic Office of Budapest University of Technology and Economics stored in the data warehouse of Neptun educational administration system.
 We received anonymized data of undergraduate students enrolled between 2010 and 2017 regarding both their secondary school and university performance.
 Due to an upgrade of the administration system in 2012 some data were not restored before that, therefore we had to deal with a great amount of missing data.